 - Keep contacting you if the debt is properly disputed or if you file for consumer proposal or bankruptcy

 - Keep contacting you if you are not the debtor

-- Keep phoning if you have requested communication in writing only
+- Keep phoning you if you have requested communication in writing or through your lawyer

 - Threaten you, intimidate you or swear at you